SlumpGuard: An AI-Powered Real-Time System for Automated Concrete Slump Prediction via Video Analysis: Background and Related Studies

+Optical flow is a computer vision technique used to estimate the motion of objects or scenes across video frames by analyzing the movement of pixels.
+It represents motion as a vector field, where each vector indicates the displacement of a pixel between consecutive frames.
+There are two main approaches: dense optical flow, which computes motion for every pixel, and sparse optical flow, which estimates motion only at selected feature points.
+While dense optical flow~\cite{horn1981:determining} offers a detailed view of the entire scene's motion, it is computationally intensive.
+Sparse optical flow is more efficient but may overlook fine-grained motion.

-The Lucas-Kanade method calculates optical flow within a small window based on a local linear approximation.
-This method assumes that the intensity of the same point remains constant over time.
+In this work, we adopt the Lucas-Kanade method~\cite{lucas1981:iterative}, a widely used algorithm for sparse optical flow, suitable for real-time applications such as tracking concrete flow.
+It assumes that the intensity of a point remains constant over time:

-Based on this assumption, optical flow is calculated by performing an approximation using derivatives.
-This can be approximated in the following form using a Taylor series expansion.

-Here, $u$ and $v$ represent the optical flow in the $x$ and $y$ directions, respectively.
-Based on this equation, a single equation is provided for each pixel, and by using a small window, multiple equations are solved to estimate the optical flow.